Building insurance

 Once you receive your charge, if you’re unhappy with the amount, your option is to go through a first-tier tribunal.

-Key Information for Leaseholders
+Key information for leaseholders

-The Financial Conduct Authority (FCA) has introduced new regulations, effective for the period from April 1 2024, to March 31 2025, to ensure that insurance products for multi-occupancy buildings align with the needs of those who pay for them.
 Leaseholders who contribute to the building insurance premium are entitled to receive specific details about the policy.
 We are currently working with our insurance broker and insurer to determine your insurance costs for the 1 April 2024 financial year and will provide you with the key information, including a summary of cover, premiums, and any remuneration earned by involved parties.

 Make a claim